Operate popular open-source software at scale with security and cost efficiency

 - Hardware provisioning

 - AWS monitors and repairs the service, 24x7

 - AWS handles cross-Region replication with high reliability

 - Storage tiering to minimize cost while maximizing response time

 - Seamless upgrade path from existing Elasticsearch 6.x and 7.x managed clusters with backward compatibility

 - Serverless option to get started in seconds without managing clusters

-In addition to these capabilities, the Multi-AZ with Standby configuration for OpenSearch Service ensures OpenSearch domains remain resilient to single AZ failures, resulting in no impact to performance or availability.
+In addition to these capabilities, the Multi-AZ with Standby configuration for OpenSearch Service ensures that OpenSearch domains remain resilient to single AZ failures, resulting in no impact to performance or availability.

 Reliability and uptime with OpenSearch Service

 Amazon OpenSearch Serverless – Run search and analytics workloads without managing clusters